 There are no grounds for believing that exposure to any carcinogen at any level of exposure is truly safe.
-In animal experiments a risk of tumour-induction is seen to persist despite progressive reduction of close if sufficient animal are studied (Roe and Carter, 1967).
-Bu since it is not possible to use animals in unlimited numbers, there is, for any biological system, a threshold dose of a carcinogen below which detected.
-It is reasonable to suppose that thresholds of the same kind apply to the response of man to carcinogens.
+In animal experiments a risk of tumour-induction is seen to persist despite progressive reduction of dose if sufficient animals are studied for statistical comparison with untreated control animals.
+But since it is not possible to use animals in unlimited numbers, there is, for any biological system, a threshold dose of a carcinogen below which tumour-induction, for practical purposes, does not take place.
+It is reasonable to suppose that practical thresholds of the same kind apply to the response of man to carcinogens.